colinmcardell/norns/maiden-repl/README.md

 * macOS (13.1 Ventura)

-when building directly on a norns device `maiden-repl` should be built by default as part of the `waf` based build system for the full norns software stack (matron, crone, etc.)
+when building directly on a norns device `maiden-repl` should be built by default as part of the CMake-based build system for the full norns software stack (matron, crone, etc.)

-when building on linux or macOS the a secondary `cmake` based build sytem allows for building the command independently of the full norns stack. the `cmake` system is very rudimentary.
+when building on linux or macOS, the CMake build system allows for building the command independently of the full norns stack.

 on linux manually install the following dependencies:
 ```